Skip to main content

 To complete this task:

-3. To open the Flaw Details tab, point to a flaw, then select View flaw details vs-code-flaw-details-icon.png.
+3. To open the Flaw Details tab, point to a flaw, then select View flaw details ide-flaw-details-icon.png.

 • Veracode Fix: to apply the top suggested fix for this flaw, select Apply Fix.
-To apply other suggested fixes, select a fix from the Fix Option menu, then select Apply Fix.
+To apply other suggested fixes, select a fix from Fix Option, then select Apply Fix.
 If no suggested fixes are available, this tab is empty.
-After you apply a suggested fix, a notification message opens with details about the applied fix and the the flaw icon in the FLAWS IN MY CODE view changes to gray vs-code-fix-applied-icon.png.
+After you apply a suggested fix, a notification message opens with details about the applied fix and the flaw icon in the FLAWS IN MY CODE view changes to gray vs-code-fix-applied-icon.png.
 If you fix a flaw manually, its flaw icon does not change to gray.

 Ignore flaws